promptolution: A Unified, Modular Framework for Prompt Optimization: Appendix

 To initialize the optimization search space, a set of candidate prompts is derived directly from the task description using the framework's utility function.
 These serve as the starting population for the optimizer we use later.

 \begin{codebox} initial_prompts = create_prompts_from_task_description( task_description, llm, ) \end{codebox}

 Given the subjective nature of the email generation task (lacking a ground truth), a \texttt{JudgeTask} is configured.
 This setup utilizes an LLM-as-a-Judge approach to evaluate the semantic quality of the generated outputs against the input instructions.
-A great alternative could be the \texttt{ClassificationTask} in cases where ground truth labels are available, or the \texttt{RewardTask} when the user can define an objective function that scores the outputs.
+An alternative could be the \texttt{ClassificationTask} when ground truth labels are available, or the \texttt{RewardTask} when the user can define an objective function to score the outputs.

 \begin{codebox} task = JudgeTask( df_emails, judge_llm=llm, task_description=task_description, x_column="instruction", ) \end{codebox}

 Next, we instantiate the \texttt{CAPO} optimizer with a marker-based predictor.
 The optimization routine is executed for six iterations (\texttt{n\_steps=6}) to refine the prompt candidates iteratively.